-An often-overlooked virtue of Quine's argument, and one worth keeping in mind, is that it obviates any worries about access to mathematical objects.
-Our ontology is not determined by any reductionist account of our sense experience.
-We need not see mathematical objects in order to believe that they exist.
-Rather, our ontology is determined by the construction and interpretation of first-order versions of our theories.
+An often-overlooked virtue of Quine's argument, one worth keeping in mind, is that it obviates worries about access to mathematical objects.
+Our ontology is not determined by a reductionist account of our sense experience.
+We need not see mathematical objects to believe that they exist.
+Rather, our ontology is determined by the construction and interpretation of our theories.

 There are a variety of possible negative responses to the Quinean argument.
-One possibility is to deny QI4.
-Another possibility is to deny Quine's method for determining the commitments of a theory.
+One possibility is to deny QI4.3 Another possibility is to deny Quine's method for determining the commitments of a theory.

-§3: The Eleatic Principle
+3. The Eleatic Principle

-Eleatics like David Armstrong defend an alternative to Quine's method.
-The eleatic principle, which has its roots in Plato's Sophist, is notoriously difficult to articulate precisely.
-This difficulty arises in part because necessary and sufficient conditions are always hard to formulate.
-Armstrong
+Eleatics like David Armstrong and Jody Azzouni defend an alternative to Quine's method which has its roots in Plato's Sophist.4 The eleatic principle is notoriously difficult to articulate precisely.
+Armstrong emphasizes both causal activity and spatio-temporal location.